 Opens a dialog with all segmentation errors of the current transcription.
 The segmentation algorithm set under „Edit > Preferences > Segmentation“ is taken as a basis.

-In the table in the upper half of the dialog, all segmentation errors are listed that resulted from the segmentation of the entire transcription For every error the following information is noted in four columns: Tier: the tier, in which the segmentation error occurred.
+In the table in the upper half of the dialog, all segmentation errors are listed that resulted from the segmentation of the entire transcription.
+For every error the following information is noted in four columns: Tier: the tier, in which the segmentation error occurred.

 TLI: the time point on the axis at which the segmentation error occurred.